Violet Society Program for MD Students

 In the initial weeks of school, you engage in small group meetings with your faculty advisor group to learn about the Violet Societies and meet your classmates.

-You meet one-on-one with your faculty advisor multiple times throughout the year during scheduled meetings to discuss your medical school progress or any issues or difficulties you might have.
-Advisors also host small group meetings with students from each class year to discuss important milestones in your medical career.
+You meet one-on-one with your faculty advisor multiple times throughout the year to discuss your medical school progress.
+Advisors coach you throughout your academic career to help improve your performance and host small group meetings with students from each class year to discuss upcoming important milestones.

 Your faculty advisor provides guidance for completing your student academic portfolio, a self-assessment process that all students take part in during medical training.
 In your portfolio, you provide feedback on your performance on different aspects of the MD curriculum, including foundational knowledge, clinical skills, professional development, and research and scholarship.
 Portfolio entries are recorded in Brightspace (Kerberos ID and password required for login), our online learning platform.